China:10 Amazing Places (including Travel Tips)

 Travel by Fast Train in China

-Train travel in China is efficient, reasonably priced and the best travel option to see more of China.
+Train travel in China is efficient, reasonably priced and the best way to see more of China.

-Between the major cities, and we aren’t just talking Beijing and Shanghai, fast trains run to time, are clean, and take the stress away from flying.
+Between the major cities—and we aren’t just talking about Beijing and Shanghai—fast trains run on time, are clean, and take the stress away from flying.

 We used China Highlights to book our online train travel.

-A commission is charged ranging between USD5-USD15 and the ticket can be sent directly to your hotel or collected from the train station.
+A commission ranges between USD5-USD15, and the ticket can be sent directly to your hotel or collected from the train station.

-Booking online is an easier process to buy your ticket.
+Booking online is a more straightforward process for buying your ticket.

 Otherwise, train tickets can only be purchased within 20 days of departure from the train station.